aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 ![Test image 4][image14]
 ![Test image 5][image15]

-The first image is a 80KM/h speed limit sign but the model mistakes it as 50KM/h speed limit sign and it's quite understandable.
-It might be difficult to classify because 50 and 80 are quite similar.
+The first image is a 80KM/h speed limit sign but the model mistakes it as 30KM/h speed limit sign and the second guess is end of 80KM/h speed limit sign and that is quite understandable.
+It might be difficult to classify because 30 and 80 are quite similar, 80 km/h and end of 80km/h signs are also looks alike.
 I believe the model may needs more data and more capacity to clearly differentiate those classes.

-But the model was only able to correctly guess 1 of the 5 traffic signs, which is totally different from the accuracy of 95% on the given test data set.
-And for the only successful test, the top guess probability is only 34%, not so confident at all.
-And for the test image labeled 23, the model classified it as class 11.
-From the picture we can see that the two sign have similar pattern, so maybe this failure is also due to lack of training data.
-For the test cases labeled 21, and 29 the propability are flat which indicates the model has no idea what they are.
+And for the test image labeled 23(slippy road), the model classified it as class 31(wild animal crossing).
+From the picture we can see that the two sign have similar pattern, so maybe this failure is also due to lack of training data or limited capacity.

-During exploration of the training images I noticed that most of the images were taken from several videos.
-The shape, position, lighting, and background of the images are very similar within groups.
-Inevitably, the images among training set, validation set, and test set are quite possibly highly related.
-So that instead of using the content of the sign panel as the input, the model may takes other noise such as the background to classify the images.
-And somehow the model may be really successful in using the leaking information rather than analyze the traffic sign itself.
-If we get new picture without such kinds of 'hint', the model will fail.

-To further improve the model to make it general, maybe we can try to use opencv to crop out exactly the traffic sign itself to reduce the background as much as possible, and then we find a way to transform for example tilted sign to a regular one.
-We can also separate images into different groups according their similarity and avoid split images from same similarity group into both training and validation data set.
-By this way, we can reduce the opportunity of the 'cheating' in the model training.
-I think vastly augment data, use transformed data may help reduce the overfitting as well.
-Last and equally important, to reduce the error like mistakes 80 as 50, the model may need more capacity clearly identify the difference between the numbers.

-From the five test images I found that the quality of the input data has huge impact on the performance of the model.
-Four of the images from least popular classes yield very poor performance.
-I believe data augmentation may be a heal to the problem but I need to be more skillful to use that technique.
+For all other testing images the model can predict correctly with very high confidence.